 What is the Longshore and Harbor Workers’ Compensation Act?

-In contrast with Workers’ Compensation Act which is passed by the legislature of the state of Louisiana, Longshore and Harbor Workers' Compensation Act (LHWCA) is a federal law.
+In contrast with Workers’ Compensation Act which is passed by the legislature of the state of Louisiana, Longshore and Harbor Workers’ Compensation Act (LHWCA) is a federal law.
 It provides compensation, and treatment and rehabilitation for employees who are engaged in maritime occupations who are injured due to their work or working conditions.
-There are many provisions and it is best that you talk to a lawyer about it.
+There are many provisions and it is best that you talk to the right workers compensation attorney in Louisiana.